 As engineers, we live in a culture that celebrates learning.
 Many of us seem to be in constant haste to learn more.
 But just how much are we really learning every day?
 Without measuring how effective we are at learning, the culture that creates a buzz for learning might well be doing nothing more than giving us an ill-conceived sense of accomplishment that we can use to feel good about ourselves.

 Amid the fad of learning, I too tried time and again to shed off the complacency and immerse myself into new knowledge actively while programming for work and leisure.
 While applying myself such a way made me feel like I was on a healthy track for growth, there always lingered a sense that I was actually not learning as much as I made myself believe.
 The insecurity was strong enough to motivate me to experiment by measuring everything I learn for an entire month while programming.

 To measure my learning for a month, I used my open source program called Dnote.
 I wrote it ten months ago, driven by similar doubts about the effectiveness of my everyday learning as an engineer.

 It is a command-line interface to write short notes to a file.
 Every time we learn something while programming, we can jot down a bite-sized summary using Dnote and move on with our task.
 That way I was able to write down everything I learned without any distraction from my work and look at the notes later to refresh my memory.

-In order to share my findings more clearly, I created an interactive calendar heatmap for my everyday learning.
+In order to share my findings more clearly, I created a calendar heatmap for my everyday learning.
 Each cell represents a day.
 The darker the color, the more learning occurred on the day represented by the cell.

 |Book Name||Note Count|